Photos

 They had the following children:

 1 Mary Elizabeth Dunham was born on July 17, 1827 in Wayne Co., Indiana.
-She died before March 28, 1906 in Omaha, Douglas Co., Nebraska.
+She died on March 25, 1906 in Omaha, Douglas Co., Nebraska.
 She is buried in the Forest Lawn Cemetery, Omaha, Douglas Co., Nebraska.

 They had no children.